jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 to play a bunch of songs.
 Then
 refining with scale practice.

-And then repeating the cycle again with more (and better) improvisation.
+And then iterating again to improvise,
+*improved* each time,
+in an intermittent upward spiral.

 ### Playing by ear